jadujoel/joellof.com/src/content/docs/cough-classifier/index.md

 ## Introduction

-The Imagimob ML Engineer Test Assignment delves into the realm of Sound Event Detection, with a focus on detecting human coughs.
-This test assignment served as a quick case study to understand the intricacies involved in training an audio classification model.
+This report delves into the realm of Sound Event Detection, with a focus on detecting human coughs to understand the intricacies involved in training an audio classification model.

 ## Preparing the Data